Depleted Raptors fall apart late as Carmelo Anthony nails game-winner for Blazers | CBC Sports

 Portland wins despite leading for just 17 seconds in comeback victory

+Tuesday's Raptors game was playing out like a good-news story about Toronto's emerging new bench mob — until Carmelo Anthony spoiled it.

-Carmelo Anthony's dagger with 4.1 seconds to play was part of a 28-point performance and lifted the Portland Trail Blazers to a 101-99 victory over the short-handed Toronto Raptors on Tuesday.
+The 10-time NBA all-star scored with 4.1 seconds to play as part of a 28-point performance and lifted the Portland Trail Blazers to a 101-99 victory over the short-handed Raptors.

+"I'll always embrace those moments and love those moments," said Anthony, who signed with Portland in November after a year's absence from the league.

+"Whenever you get a chance to have a moment like that you've got to take advantage of it.
+Throughout my career, I've always been a guy who will take those shots.
+I've made a ton of them and missed a lot of them as well.
+But you've got to be willing to step up and want to take them."

 Kyle Lowry had 24 points and 10 assists for Toronto (24-13), while Serge Ibaka finished with 17 points and 11 rebounds.
-Oshae Brissett and Chris Boucher chipped in with 12 points apiece.
+Oshae Brissett and Chris Boucher chipped in with 12 points apiece as part of a bench that contributed 36 points.

+"Those guys were great," coach Nick Nurse said.
+"First of all, they were unbelievable in the first half, the way they played and took it out there and they still held in pretty good in the second. . . take that [36 points] every night of the week and we'd be in really good shape."

 Damian Lillard had 20 points for Portland (16-22).